wguyman/mixedreality/Docs/troubleshooting-windows-mixed-reality.md

 **Motion Controllers Troubleshooting Steps:**

 Make sure the motion controllers show up as 'Connected'.
 Just 'Paired' does not necessarily mean the controllers are connected to the PC.
-Controllers should appear under “Mouse, keyboard & pen” category.
-Motion controllers under “Other devices” have failed pairing process and is not functional.
+Controllers should appear under "Mouse, keyboard & pen" category.
+Motion controllers under "Other devices" have failed pairing process and is not functional.

 If you're using an external USB Bluetooth Adapter:
 * Please ensure the USB Bluetooth Adapter is connected to a USB 2.0 port (black) if available